Y4h1a/Y4h1a/_dropdown/Time.md

 ##### Hackers logic if there is a CVE, Find its Exploit.

 * I found this [Exploit](https://github.com/jas502n/CVE-2019-12384), But for some reason it didn't work with me.
-* The i found [This](https://www.programmersought.com/article/77146841082/), I will use the RCE part with reverse shell.
+* Then i found [This one](https://www.programmersought.com/article/77146841082/), I will use the RCE part with reverse shell.

 > **In simple steps:**
 1. Add inject.sql file to your machine.